-- The American Airlines, Inc. Health & Welfare Plan for Active Employees - The American Airlines, Inc. DFW ConnectedCare Plan
+- The American Airlines, Inc. Health & Welfare Plan for Active Employees - The American Airlines, Inc. DFW ConnectedCare Plan fall of each year, during which employees make benefit elections for the next Plan year.

 Ancillary Charges: Charges for hospital services, other than professional services and room and board charges, to diagnose or treat a patient.
 Examples include fees for X-rays, lab tests, medicines, operating rooms and medical supplies.